kamgurgul/cpu-info/README.md

 # TODO

 * Shared UI tests
-* Add Wear OS support
+* Add Wear OS support - share as much as possible with Apple Watch
 * Upload to brew cask
 * Add about section